openremote/documentation/docs/developer-guide/building-and-testing.md

 ## Testing

-Our test suite is mostly integration tests and they require the `keycloak` and `postgres` services to be running on `localhost`, you can start these using the `/profile/dev-testing.yml` docker compose profile.
+Our test suite is mostly integration tests and they require the `keycloak` and `postgres` services to be running on `localhost`, you can start these using the `/profile/dev-testing.yml` Docker Compose profile.

 If you want to run the tests, execute: